|

 obtained from medical sources alone, mentioned in a recent volume on the

-subject, include 219 narrow escapes from being buried alive; 149 premature interments that
+subject, include 219 narrow escapes from being buried alive; 149 premature interments that actually took

-actually took place, ten cases of bodies being dissected before life was
+place, ten cases of bodies being dissected before life was extinct; three cases in which this mistake was very

-mistake was very nearly made; and two
+nearly made; and two cases where the

-cases where the work of embalmment was begun before life was extinct.
+work of embalmment was begun before life was extinct.
 “And

 yet with these figures before us,” says the writer, “and with an average in